QuantumApplicationLab/qreorder/README.md

 ## Example: Basic Matrix Reordering

 Here’s a simple example of reordering a matrix to maintain sparsity post LU decomposition.
-The output is a list that denotes the matrix reorder where output[i]=j implies that the i'th row and column of the input matrix are reordered to be the j'th column for the new matrix.
+The output is a list that denotes the matrix reorder where output[i]=j implies that the i'th row and column of the input matrix are reordered to be the j'th row and column for the new matrix.

 ```python
 #import solver